 As mentioned earlier, Phetchabun doesn’t see many foreign visitors which means there isn’t a lot of English spoken around Khao Kho.
 This could make finding places to eat a bit challenging as most menus are just in the Thai language.

-This issue is reduced due to Thai people’s kind nature.
+This issue is reduced due to the Thai people’s kind nature.
 They will go out of their way to try to accommodate you.
 Our rule of thumb is if the restaurant name is in English, there is a big chance that they will have English on their menu.

-Otherwise, we recommend using google translate when needed.
+Otherwise, we recommend using Google Translate when needed.

 If you enjoyed our 8 unique things to do in Phetchabun, Thailand blog please consider buying us a coffee.
 It gets very cold between the mountains at night and coffee is exactly what we need to keep us warm ☕.